neul-labs/blogus/CONTRIBUTING.md

-# Contributing to Logus
+# Contributing to Blogus

-Thank you for your interest in contributing to Logus!
+Thank you for your interest in contributing to Blogus!
 We welcome contributions from the community to help improve this tool for everyone.

 ## How to Contribute

 ### Reporting Bugs

-If you find a bug in Logus, please open an issue on our [GitHub issue tracker](https://github.com/terraprompt/logus/issues) with the following information:
+If you find a bug in Blogus, please open an issue on our [GitHub issue tracker](https://github.com/terraprompt/blogus/issues) with the following information:

 1. A clear and descriptive title
 2. A detailed description of the problem